IHE/RAD.IRA/input/pagecontent/rad-x1.md

 #### 2:3.X1.4.1 Subscribe to Reporting Session Request Message

-The Sender sends a reporting session subscription request to the Receiver.
+The Sender sends a Subscribe to Reporting Session Request message to the Receiver.
 The Sender shall support sending such messages to more than one Receiver.

 The Receiver shall support handling such messages from more than one Sender.